 I will continue to support the blog, and I will not delete it.
 Any time you wish you read a previous post, the archives as well as the URL (www.LOVEanon.org) will remain intact, and you will still have the ability to comment (and I'll still reply back).
 However, no new posts will be added in the future and I will stop sharing links on the LOVEanon Facebook Page.

 If you are wondering why I decided to do this, let me explain the multiple reasons:

 1. When I started this, I was in the midst of research and academia.
 But I've been outside of both of these fields for over a year and a half now.
 I still have the skills to do it, but I am getting farther and farther from things I consider important to writing good research.
 This includes the discussion and discourse that is required to write meaningful posts, but also a critical awareness of the target population.
 I've been outside of the Arab world for this long as well, and I am disconnected from the relational problems of individuals there (e.g., the problems here in India are incredibly different).

 2. I no longer feel like I have any authority to write (and I'm skeptical I had any to begin with).
 As I have always said, I'm not an expert, and because I am so distanced from both my thesis and from research as a whole, I don't think I should be tackling the pressing issues that many Arabs and others face today vis-a-vis their relationships.
 There are many people out there who are doing great research and really know what they are talking about, and I am not one of them.
-Moreover, I have no plans to continue the research I began in my thesis, but I encourage anyone to contact me if they would like to carry out related research.
+Moreover, I have no plans to continue the research I began in my thesis, but I encourage anyone to contact me if they would like to conduct related research.